- Full, Reduced, Senior, and Handi-Transit Fares

 Bus Tickets are a great value and offer convenience and savings.
 Tickets are sold in sheets of 5 or 10 and are available at over 140 retail outlets throughout Winnipeg.
-For information on specific locations, refer to the list of bus pass and ticket outlet locations below.
+For information on specific locations, refer to our bus pass and ticket outlet page.

 To use or exchange old tickets:

 After January 1st, 2014, 2013 bus tickets (plus applicable cash difference) will be accepted until March 31, 2014

 - when paying with a 2013 Full fare bus ticket you will be required to pay an additional nickel